j-keck/lsleases/MANUAL.md

 # CONFIGURATION

-To configure the server, set the corresponding option flags under:
+To configure the server, set the corresponding option flags:

 ### FreeBSD
   in the file `/etc/rc.conf`: